The Science of Choice ...

-NB economics is not knee jerk hysteria about predicting the future, complex design is unplanned.
+NB economics was not knee jerk hysteria about predicting the unknowable future, complex design was unplanned.

-NB long necked giraffes result from the death of the short necked variety ... design is not intention but rather, weeding out.
+NB long necked giraffes resulted from the death of the short necked variety ... design was not intention but rather, weeding out.

-(level 1 - selfish genes - a few genes survive because their physics and chemistry help survival that's why they survive!)
+(level 1 - selfish genes - a few genes survived because their physics and chemistry helped survival that's why they survive!)

-(level 2 - epigenetic evolution - genes are not alone in the universe, they interact and compete for survival in an environment of nutrients and poisons, nature and nurture are the same soup!)
+(level 2 - epigenetic evolution - genes were not alone in the universe, they interacted and competed for survival in an environment of nutrients and poisons, nature and nurture were the same soup!)

 Economic 'know how' as survival synergies emerged from biological neural heuristic interactions.